FabLabCEPT/New-Media/README.md

 There will be two types of assignments given out in this class.  **All are mandentory and due dates are strict to ensure proper credit is due.**

-###### Reading Assignments
+###### Weekly Assignments

 These will be a combination of short readings and small projects that *will require work outside of class*.
 They are formulated so that you will be able to accomplish them with the help of FabLab CEPT and other local resources.
 **Due one week from assigned date.**

 ###### Projects